Travel to New Zealand during Covid-19: What you need to know before you go

 What's on offer

 New Zealand's landscape is the stuff of legend.
-Arthur's Pass National Park, with its soaring peaks and deep valleys is ripe for "tramping", the locals' term for a good, long hike.
-Cape Reinga and Ninety Mile beach offer vast sea views from the tip of North Island.
+Arthur's Pass National Park, with its soaring peaks and deep valleys is ripe for "tramping," the locals' term for a good, long hike.
+Cape Reinga and Ninety Mile Beach offer vast sea views from the tip of North Island.
 Meanwhile, indigenous Maori culture permeates every aspect of the country.
 Pick up an RV and it's easy to find an empty corner of this magical country to explore.

 Who can go

 The rules are simple.
-Other than a few exceptions for partners, dependents and critical workers, only New Zealand residents and citizens are allowed into the country.
+Other than a few exceptions for partners, dependents and critical workers, only New Zealand residents and citizens are allowed into the country without first requesting to travel.

+Any other travel into the country must be for a critical purpose and admission must be obtained first.
+You can find out more about border entry requirements here.

 What are the restrictions?

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 2.